Ballina, New South Wales: Media

 The Northern Rivers Echo is a free weekly community newspaper with 27,000 copies distributed to Lismore, Alstonville, Wollongbar, Ballina, Casino, Nimbin and Evans Head.
 The Northern Star is a tabloid newspaper based in Lismore.
 It covers the region from Casino to Ballina and up to Murwillimbah and Byron Bay, covering a population of several hundred thousand.

-Ballina receives TV channels from SBS and ABC and the regional affiliates of Seven, Nine and WIN Television’s 10 Northern NSW.
+Ballina receives TV channels from SBS and ABC and the regional owned and operated stations of Seven, Nine and 10 Northern NSW.

 The commercial radio stations in the area are Triple Z (Hit Music) and 2LM 900 AM.
 Both are run by Broadcast Operations Group.
 The community radio station is Paradise FM 101.9.
 Other radio stations are Triple J 96.1 FM, ABC Radio National 96.9 FM, ABC Classic FM 95.3 and ABC North Coast 94.5 FM.

 Facilities

-There are four high schools in the town (Emmanuel Anglican College, Richmond Christian College, Ballina Coast High School and Xavier Catholic College), five primary schools (Ballina Public School, Emmanuel Anglican College, Holy Family Catholic Primary School, Richmond Christian College, St. Francis Xavier Primary School and Southern Cross School), a hospital and aged care facilities.
+There are five primary schools in Ballina; Ballina Public School, Emmanuel Anglican College, Holy Family Catholic Primary School, Richmond Christian College, St. Francis Xavier Primary School and Southern Cross School.
+There are also four high schools in the town; Emmanuel Anglican College, Richmond Christian College, Ballina Coast High School and Xavier Catholic College.

+There is also a hospital, the Ballina District Hospital, which is a rural community hospital and various aged care facilities.

 Transport

 Ballina bypass

-The long-awaited Ballina bypass project upgraded 12.4 km of dual carriageway road, extending from south of Ballina at the intersection of the Bruxner and Pacific Highways to north of Ballina at the intersection with Ross Lane at Tintenbar.
+The Ballina bypass project upgraded 12.4 km of dual carriageway road, extending from south of Ballina at the intersection of the Bruxner and Pacific highways to north of Ballina at the intersection with Ross Lane at Tintenbar.
 Twelve kilometres of local roads were also upgraded.

 Early works started in April 2008 and substantial works on 16 June 2008.
 The Cumbalum to Ross Lane section opened in 2011 (the bypass was extended an extra 0.5 km to allow for a better connection to the Tintenbar to Ewingsdale Project) with full completion in mid-2012.
 The project had its final traffic switch opened to the public in April 2012, allowing for separation of the Pacific Highway and the Bruxner Highway traffic.

 Airport

 Ballina Byron Gateway Airport is the region's main airport, located on Southern Cross Drive and 5 km from the Ballina CBD.
-It has links to Newcastle, Melbourne and Sydney with FlyPelican, Jetstar, Regional Express Airlines and Virgin Australia operating services.
+It has links to Newcastle, Melbourne and Sydney with FlyPelican, Jetstar, Rex Airlines and Virgin Australia operating services.
 The airport is a 30-minute road trip to Byron Bay and 40 minutes to Lismore.
 In 2005 Ballina Airport was renamed the Ballina Byron Gateway airport in a bid to attract more people to the area.

+In 2024 a $20.68 million upgrade was completed on the airport to further increase services.